Mezryss/FVTT-Infinity/README.md

 - All contributions to this project, unless otherwise noted through licenses as mentioned above, fall under the project's MIT License.
 - AI-generated code contributions are not permitted under any circumstances.
 - Contributors who act in a bad faith, hateful, or otherwise harmful manner will be blocked from making future contributions.
 This includes notable behavior outside this system and its community.

+### On Automation

+PRs to the main copy of this project seeking to automate gameplay features are unlikely to be accepted.
+If you wish to add automation, please start a separate Module instead or fork the codebase.

+This is requested for a couple of reasons:
+- I (Mezryss) simply don't care for gameplay automation.
+I enjoy the act of engaging in a game's mechanics when I run it, and I'm not interested in automating those elements of play away.
+- Automation inherently makes a codebase more complex.

 ## LICENSE
 This codebase is licensed under the [**MIT License**](LICENSE).